-According to the U.S. Energy Information Administration, about 60% of electricity generated in 2019 was from fossil fuels such as coal (19%) and natural gas (40%).
+According to the U.S. Energy Information Administration, about 60% of electricity generated in 2020 was from fossil fuels such as coal (19.3%) and natural gas (40.5%).
 While fossil fuels provide the majority of energy to U.S. homes, a variety of clean energy sources are growing contributors to the power grid.
-Twenty percent was generated by emission-free nuclear energy, while another 20% was generated by renewable resources, including wind (8%), solar (2%) and hydropower (7%).
+Around 20% (19.7%) was generated by emission-free nuclear energy, while another 20% (19.8%) was generated by renewable resources, including wind (8.4%), solar (2.3%), and hydropower (7.3%).

-In a 2019 Pew research study, 77% of Americans agreed that developing alternative energy sources to fossil fuels was an important priority.
+A 2020 Pew Research Center report on what Americans think the government should do about climate change found that there is bipartisan backing for the federal action on climate change.
+Around 79% of Americans agreed that developing alternative energy sources is an important priority.
 Still, understanding your options can be complex, and the terms we use to talk about environmentally friendly energy can be confusing.
 Is green energy clean energy?
 What’s the difference?
 Are carbon-free resources all sustainable?
 These are natural questions for anyone looking to reduce their carbon footprint.

 How energy sources compare

 Helpful guide to common terms